 Inn at the crossroads

 The inn sits to the north of the Trident, near the ruby ford.
 It lies in lands that used to belong to House Darry.
-It is three stories tall with turrets and chimneys made of white stone.
+The inn is three stories tall with turrets and chimneys made of white stone.
 Its south wing is built upon pilings that rise over a bed of weeds.
+(Once the Trident flowed under that wing, but the river has moved since then.)
 On the north side there is a stable with a thatch roof and a bell tower.
 The building is surrounded by a low wall of broken white stones.
-It is run by Masha Heddle.
+It was run by Masha Heddle, and is currently managed by her niece Jeyne Heddle.

 An inn has existed at this spot for hundreds of years.
-The current inn has existed since the reign of Jaehaerys I, who had the crossroads built during the construction of the kingsroad.
-He and Queen Alysanne stayed there.
-It has been known as the Two Crowns, in their honor and the Bellringer Inn, after one of the innkeeps built the bell tower.
+The current inn was raised during the reign of King Jaehaerys I Targaryen, who built the kingsroad.
+He and Queen Alysanne stayed there, and the inn was named the Two Crowns in their honor.
+But after one of the innkeeps built the bell tower, the name was changed to the Bellringer Inn.

-It eventually passed into the hands of a knight who had been crippled, Long Jon Heddle, who had taken up ironworking in his old age.
-He forged a new sign to hang in the yard, a three-headed black dragon.
-After this device was affixed, the inn became known as the Clanking Dragon, for the noise the sign would make in the wind.
+The inn eventually passed into the hands of a knight who had been crippled, Long Jon Heddle.
+Jon Heddle had taken up ironworking in his old age, and forged a new sign to hang in the yard, a three-headed black iron dragon.
+The inn became known as the Clanking Dragon for the noise the sign would make in the wind.

 A Game of Thrones

-While traveling to King's Landing, the royal retinue of King Robert Baratheon stops at the crossroads inn.
-Prince Joffrey Baratheon is wounded by the direwolf Nymeria near the ruby ford north of the inn.
+While traveling to King's Landing, the royal retinue of King Robert I Baratheon stops at the crossroads inn.
+Prince Joffrey Baratheon is wounded by the direwolf Nymeria near the ruby ford south of the inn.

-Catelyn Tully and Ser Rodrik Cassel stay at the inn at the crossroads while returning to the North from King's Landing.
+Catelyn Stark and Ser Rodrik Cassel stay at the inn at the crossroads while returning to the north from King's Landing.
 There they encounter Tyrion Lannister, whom they arrest and take with them when they leave.
-Masha Heddle begs for the nobles to take their fights elsewhere but is refused.
+Masha Heddle begs the nobles to take their fight elsewhere, but is refused.

-Later, Lord Tywin Lannister takes his revenge on the inn, placing Masha in a gibbet to die and takes the inn as his quarters while he is encamped there.
-Tyrion meets his father there after leaving the Eyrie with his mountain clansmen.
+Later, Lord Tywin Lannister takes revenge on Masha Heddle, hanging her on a gibbet in the yard of the inn.
+He takes the inn as his quarters while he is encamped at the crossroads.
+Tyrion sees Masha's body when he meets his father at the inn, after leaving the Eyrie with his clansmen.

 A Clash of Kings